winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 The project management dashboard will include a section to manage the secrets of the project.
 These secrets will be available during the Wing compilation.

-#### Run Tests Automatically Upon PR Creation and Code Changes (#10)
+#### Run Tests Automatically Upon PR Creation and Commits (#10)

-Upon PR creation and code changes, Wing Cloud Preview Environments will automatically run all tests defined for the entry point.
+Upon PR creation and commits, Wing Cloud Preview Environments will automatically run all tests defined for the entry point.
 For each test run, a new simulator instance will be created and will be destroyed upon test completion.
 The test results will be available in the PR comment with links to the tests logs (`https://wing.cloud/dashboard/-account/-project/-branch/logs/tests/<test-name>`)